adelphi-ed-tech/au-courses/content/intro-to-programming_python.md

    obligated to do anything fancy (background music, fast/slow motion, titles, credits, transitions).
 5. **Include code you wrote.** Just to be clear, your video should include code that you have written.
-It is up to you if you want to show several different exercises, a larger program from a challenge problem, or something else that you have written. **Do not show somebody elses code.** If include code that you didn't write (from the book, written by an AI, found online, written by a friend) please indicate that in the comments and in your narration.
+It is up to you if you want to show several different exercises, a larger program from a challenge problem, or something else that you have written. **Do not show somebody else's code.** If you include code that you didn't write (from the book, written by an AI, found online, written by a friend) please indicate that in the comments and in your narration.
+Passing off someone else's work as your own is clear academic dishonesty and will lead to a zero for this assignment and possibly further disciplinary action.

 **To submit your portfolio videos:**